-At outfall 002, the permit restricts flow and imposes limits for cadmium, copper, cyanide, lead, mercury, pH, TSS, and zinc.
-However, the permit increases flow rate limits, which results in increased mass loading rate limits for cadmium, mercury, and zinc.
-Otherwise, the permit imposes as stringent or more stringent effluent limits for outfall 002 when compared to the 2005 permit.
-All mass loading rates in the permit, whether increased or decreased from the 2005 permit, comply with all WQS and protect all designated and existing uses for the water.
-Further, the mixing zone size has decreased by 56%, further ensuring protection of Hawk Inlet.
+At outfall 002, the permit restricts flow and imposes limits for cadmium, copper, lead, mercury, pH, TSS, and zinc.
+With the exception of flow, the permit imposes as stringent or more stringent effluent limits for outfall 002 when compared to the 2005 permit.
 Upgrades to the contact storm water collection and treatment systems produced a 700 gpm increase in discharge capacity from 2,500 to 3,200 gpm.
 This change increases the mine's ability to treat and discharge water that may have been discharged without treatment.
 The design and impact of this change is to reduce the discharge of metals from untreated, contact water and to benefit the local aquatic environment.
-With only one exception (May 2, 2009) during the past five years of weekly sampling and analysis, all effluent limits have been met.
+With only one exception during the past five years of weekly sampling and analysis, all effluent limits have been met and a large margin of compliance maintained.

-The Fresh Water Monitoring Program began in 1978 as a part of the mine's Exploratory Project Plan of Operations, which requires the U.S. Forest Service (USFS), land manager, approval..
+The Fresh Water Monitoring Program began in 1995 as a part of the mine's General Plan of Operations, which requires the U.S. Forest Service (USFS), land manager, approval.
+The Fresh Water Monitoring Program has remained unchanged since 2000 and was established independent of the Department's Waste Management Permit.
 When the mine received its first Waste Management Permit in 2001, the Department adopted the program as a permit requirement.
 Therefore, it's required primarily by the General Plan of Operations, secondarily by the USFS, and thirdly by the Waste Management Permit.